nikita2206/symfony-request-converter/README.md

   create a new implementation of `RequestConverter\Coercion\TypeCoercer` interface and register it in the `RequestConverter\Coercer` service.
 Currently this service is not configurable so you'll have to use Symfony DI's feature of overriding service definitions and override the definition of the `request_converter.coercer` service.

+### Contributing

+All kinds of contributions are welcome: documentation, code or tests.
+The project mainly adheres to PSR-2 style guide.

+You can run tests with `./vendor/bin/phpunit` command from the root of the project.